Catherine, Princess of Wales joins royals on palace balcony as she caps first public appearance since cancer diagnosis - KESQ

 “We are hoping to walk up to the balcony and see her beautiful face again… We’ve been missing seeing her out in public so we’re here for her mostly,” she added.

-This year’s proceedings have been adapted as the 75-year-old Charles continues his treatment for an unspecified form of cancer.
+This year’s proceedings were adapted as the 75-year-old Charles continues his treatment for an unspecified form of cancer.

 Doctors have been encouraged by his progress, allowing him to resume public-facing duties in April, but each engagement he carries out is reviewed and adapted where appropriate.